elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 # 1. Summary

-Leveraging NodeJS clustering API to have multi-processes Kibana instances.
+This RFC proposes a new core service which leverages the [Node.js cluster API](https://nodejs.org/api/cluster.html) to support multi-process Kibana instances.

 # 2. Motivation

-Kibana currently uses a single Node process/thread to serve HTTP traffic.
+The Kibana server currently uses a single Node process to serve HTTP traffic.
-This means Kibana cannot take advantage of multi-core hardware making it expensive to scale out Kibana.
+This is a byproduct of the single-threaded nature of Node's event loop.

+As a consequence, Kibana cannot take advantage of multi-core hardware: If you run Kibana on an 8-core machine, it will only utilize one of those cores.
+This makes it expensive to scale out Kibana, as server hardware will typically have multiple cores, so you end up paying for power you never use.
+Since Kibana is generally more CPU-intensive than memory-intensive, it would be advantageous to use all available cores to maximize the performance we can get out of a single machine.

+Another benefit of this approach would be improving Kibana's overall performance for most users without requiring an operator to scale out the server, as it would allow the server to handle more http requests at once, making it less likely that a single bad request could delay the event loop and impact subsequent requests.

-Clustering mode would allow spawning multiple Kibana processes ('workers') from a single Kibana instance.
-See the `alternatives` section for the difference between clustering and worker pool.
+The introduction of a clustering mode would allow spawning multiple Kibana processes ('workers') from a single Kibana instance.
+(See [Alternatives](#8-alternatives) to learn more about the difference between clustering and worker pools).
+You can think of these processes as individual instances of the Kibana server which listen on the same port on the same machine, and serve incoming traffic in a round-robin fashion.

-This should be an optional way to run Kibana since users running Kibana inside docker containers might choose to rather use their container orchestration to run a container (with a single kibana process)per host CPU.
+Our intent is to eventually make clustering the default behavior in Kibana, taking advantage of all available CPUs out of the box.
+However, this should still be an optional way to run Kibana since users might have use cases for single-process instances (for example, users running Kibana inside Docker containers might choose to rather use their container orchestration to run a container per host CPU with a single Kibana process per container).

 # 3. Architecture

-In 'classic' mode, the Kibana server is started in the main NodeJS process.
+In 'classic' mode, the Kibana server is started in the main Node.js process.

 ![image](../images/15_clustering/no-cluster-mode.png)

-In clustering mode, the main NodeJS process would only start the coordinator, which would then fork workers using Node's `cluster` API.
-NodeJS underlying socket implementation allows multiple processes to listen to the same ports, performing http traffic balancing between the workers for us.
+In clustering mode, the main Node.js process would only start the coordinator, which would then fork workers using Node's `cluster` API.
+Node's underlying socket implementation allows multiple processes to listen to the same ports, effectively performing http traffic balancing between the workers for us.

 ![image](../images/15_clustering/cluster-mode.png)

-The coordinator sole responsibility is to orchestrate the workers.
+The coordinator's primary responsibility is to orchestrate the workers.
 It would not be a 'super' worker handling both the job of a worker while being in charge of managing the other workers.

+In addition, the coordinator would be responsible for some specific activities that need to be handled in a centralized manner:
+- collecting logs from each of the workers & writing them to a single file or stdout
+- gathering basic status information from each worker for use in the `/status` and `/stats` APIs

+Over time, it is possible that the role of the coordinator would expand to serve more purposes, especially if we start implementing custom routing logic to run different services on specialized processes.

 # 4. Testing

+Thorough performance testing is critical in evaluating the success of this plan.
+The results below reflect some initial testing that was performed against an experimental [proof-of-concept](https://github.com/elastic/kibana/pull/93380).
+Should we move forward with this RFC, one of the first tasks will be to update the POC and build out a more detailed test plan that covers all of the scenarios we are concerned with.

 ## 4.1 Local testing

-These tests were performed against a local development machine, with a 8-core cpu (2.4 GHz 8-Core Intel Core i9 - 32 GB 2400 MHz DDR4),
-using the default configuration of the `kibana-load-testing` tool.
+These tests were performed against a local development machine, with an 8-core CPU(2.4 GHz 8-Core Intel Core i9 - 32 GB 2400 MHz DDR4), using the default configuration of the `kibana-load-testing` tool.

 ### 4.1.1 Raw results